 Facilitated and discussed her research on environmental grief at the 60th Annual DPI/NGO Conference, Climate Change: How It Impacts Us All at the United Nations Headquarters in New York

-Founder, Legal Rights for the Salish Sea
+Founder, and Executive Director, of Legal Rights for the Salish Sea

 Photo taken from shore by Betsey Thoennes